 Using a sample of our blood has long been the way to detect any infections that we may have.
 Traces of an infection will be present in our blood due to it traveling to each of our body cells so it picks up everything inside us such as any bacteria which would normally not be present.

 The first thing a doctor will possibly ask you to do if you feel unwell is to attend the blood clinic so that they can take an amount of your blood for testing.
 They are able to request a whole host of different tests by ticking the coded boxes on your blood test form it is not unknown for them to ask for a full blood screening.
-The person who obtains your blood sample will know which colour coded sample bottles that need to be used and how much blood is needed for testing in each one.
-Once taken your samples will then be tested in the in house pathology laboratory and the results are sent back to your doctor and he will explain them in a follow up appointment.
+The person who obtains your blood sample will know which color-coded sample bottles that need to be used and how much blood is needed for testing in each one.
+Once taken your samples will then be tested in the in-house pathology laboratory and the results are sent back to your doctor and he will explain them in a follow-up appointment.